physiozoo/physiozoo.github.io/docs/sections/intro.rst

   - An open-source algorithmic toolbox for matlab (``mhrv``), which implements all standard HRV analysis algorithms, peak detection algorithms and prefiltering routines.
 This can be used within your own data analysis code using the ``mhrv`` API.

-  - An open-source graphical user interface (GUI) that provides a user friendly interface for advanced HRV analysis of RR-intervals time series and data visualization tools.
+  - An open-source graphical user interface (``PhysioZoo-UI``) that provides a user friendly interface for advanced HRV analysis of RR-intervals time series and data visualization tools.
 This enables easy access to HRV analysis without writing any code.

 - *Databases*: